milanzivanov/js30/readme.md

 # javascript in 30 days by wes boss

-## Good practice and there are more to come...
+## Good practice and there are more to come